How Can You Relieve Text Neck Syndrome?

 These simple, no-equipment stretches can reduce neck pain and improve posture.

 They can help release tension, improve blood flow, and strengthen the muscles that support your neck and upper back.
-Try them once or twice a day:
+Perform each stretch slowly and within a comfortable range.
+Stop and seek professional advice if an exercise causes sharp pain, dizziness, weakness, numbness or tingling.

 • Sit or stand tall.